chrislomonico/MinimumViableDataspace/docs/developer/decision-records/2022-06-20-mvd-onboarding/README.md

    GAIA-X membership Verifiable Credentials.
 4. IdentityHub CLI will be implemented and made available in the IdentityHub repository.
 Then it will be used in the CD workflow to populate participant's Identity Hub with GAIA-X membership Verifiable Credentials.
-5. The Registration Service will be configured with the GAIA-X DID in the CD workflow.
+5. The Registration Service will be configured with the GAIA-X DID url in the CD workflow.